NeQuissimus/MarkdownByExample/README.md

 # Markdown By Example Companion Repository

-This is the compantion repository for the book "Markdown By Example"
+This is the compantion repository for the book [Markdown By Example](http://leanpub.com/markdown).

 ## Build script